czachor/polish-id-validators/README.md

-# Polish ID Validators
+# [DEPRECATED] Polish ID Validators
-Version: 1.0
+Version: 1.3

+Pcackage is currently marked as deprecated.
+A new version is coming soon.

 PHP library based on [Symfony Validator Component](https://symfony.com/doc/master/components/validator.html) to validate various medical identification numbers used in Poland.